kylenewm/Job-Search-Optimization/README.md

 1. [Project RoadMap](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Project_roadmap.png)
 2. Notebook with Zero-shot sequence classifier in Pytorch (in progress)
-3. Notebook with modeling (in progress)
+3. Notebook with all EDA and modeling (in progress)
 4. preproccess.py (in progress)
 5. clustering.py (in progress)
 6. supervised.py (in progress)